Last updated 2014

 automatically chop full-volume audible alerts is around five seconds.
 On the K40 Calibre it's 60 seconds.

 That's a long time to be blasted by either an alert tone or a male voice shouting "Rear, Ka-band!"
-And we heard this
+And I heard this

 particular radar alert often when driving in highway mode, as the K40 Calibre routinely issues Ka-band false alarms of phantom attacks coming from behind.

 K40 Calibre is available with a

 surface-mount pod containing an alert LED, one pod for each antenna.
 Trouble is, there are four radar and laser bands, forcing total reliance on the audible